d1msk1y/d1msk1y/README.md

     <details>
         <summary><b>-📦Webshop</b></summary>
         <h3>Webshop</h3>
         <p>Webshop is an integrated into a Business-Software product catalogue that lists products imported into the Mongo DB from an XML/CSV file.
-The Webshop interacts with the Business-Software's API to add desired items to an invoice/project/ticket with all the required params like: Buy/Sell Price, Manufacturer, Quantity and Description.
+The Webshop interacts with the Business-Software's ERP API to add desired items to an invoice/project/ticket with all the required params like: Buy/Sell Price, Manufacturer, Quantity and Description.
 The backend is on Node.JS with handlebars for lighweight server-side rendering.
-The Webshop's REST API provides endpoints for manual import; UI import with progress bar and import status; and the actual catalogue page.</p>
+The Webshop's REST API provides endpoints for manual import; UI import with progress bar and import status; and the actual catalogue page. <br/><br/> The webshop also features per-user **shopping cart retention** as well as **favorites list**</p>
         <p><b>Role:</b> Full-Stack node.js Developer</p>
         <p><b>Company:</b> A-Lehmann-Elektro-AG</p>
         <img src="portfolio/webshop/mainpage-new.png" alt="Webshop Image">